kylemo94/kylemo94.github.io/projects/GuessInt.md

 <img class="" src="">

 GuessInteger is a program that I created for ICS 215.
 It implements the use of import and random function.
 The game randomly picks an integer between 1 and 10.
 Then the user tries to guess the number in 5 tries otherwise the game automatically exits and the appropriate message is displayed.
 The program tells the user if the guess inputted is either too high or too low, thus the player is able to deduce the number easily.
+This program was used to get a feel of python and to get used to the different notations.

 For this project I used atom to write my code, which is a program that supports many programming lanugages.
 Since this was the first python assignment for this class I was able to see the similarities and differences between other programming languages.

 Example code below: